Mirantis/kqueen/README.md

 ## Configuration

-We load configuration from file `config/dev.py` by default and this can be configured by `KQUEEN_CONFIG_FILE` environment varialbe.
+We load configuration from file `config/dev.py` by default and this can be configured by `KQUEEN_CONFIG_FILE` environment variable.
+Any environment variable matching name `KQUEEN_*` will be loaded and saved to configuration.

 | Configuration option | Type | Default value | Description |
 | --- | --- | --- | --- |